razee-io/Razee/README.md

     (node:16) [DEP0018] DeprecationWarning: Unhandled promise rejections are deprecated.
 In the future, promise rejections that are not handled will terminate the Node.js process with a non-zero exit code.
     ```

-    Example output if Razeedash API is fully set up:
+    Example output if RazeeDash API is fully set up:

     ```bash
     > razeedash-api@0.0.1 start /usr/src